Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 Normal Weeping (No Repair Required):

-• Transmission fluid level remains adequate when checked via dipstick (see owner’s manual for location)
+- Transmission fluid level remains adequate when checked via dipstick (refer to your owner’s manual for location).

 Problem Leak (Repair Required Immediately):

-• Oil present on the drive belts (indicates significant leakage)
+- Oil present on the drive belts (indicating significant leakage).

-• Transmission fluid level dropping between uses (requires regular topping off)
+- Transmission fluid level dropping between uses (requiring regular topping off).

-The distinction matters because addressing a minor weep prematurely may lead to unnecessary transmission replacement when a simple seal recoating or gasket refresh would suffice.
-However, a problem leak requires immediate attention to prevent transmission damage from fluid loss and belt contamination.
+Understanding this distinction is crucial.
+Addressing a minor weep prematurely may lead to unnecessary transmission replacement when a simple seal recoating or gasket refresh would suffice.
+However, a problem leak requires immediate attention to avoid transmission damage from fluid loss and belt contamination.

 Output Shaft Seal Replacement Procedure